Webhooks

 }

-By default, Replicate sends requests to your webhook URL whenever there are new logs, new outputs, or the prediction has finished.
-You can change which events trigger a webhook using the webhook_events_filter
+By default, Replicate sends requests to your webhook URL whenever there are new outputs or the prediction has finished.
+You can change which events trigger a webhook using the webhook_events_filter property.

 Your endpoint should respond with a 2xx status code within a few seconds, otherwise the webhook might be retried.